 You may come across a cycle accident compensation calculator online when searching for legal representation.
 There is no doubt that these tools are very popular.
 However, inputting a few minor details about your case is never enough to give an accurate estimate.
 If you have used one of these tools, we advise that you take the amount you have been quoted very lightly.

 It is vital to recognise that compensation amounts do differ quite considerably.
 It all depends on the individual circumstances of your case.
 After all, all cycling insurance claims are different, and they are handled as such.
-However, to give you a better understanding of the payout you may receive, you can refer to the table below, which shows average cycling accident compensation amounts based on the sustained injury.
+However, to give you a better understanding of the payout cycling accident claims might attract, you can refer to the table below, which shows average cycle accident claims amounts based on the sustained injury.

 |Why are you claiming compensation?||Some extra notes||The typical payout for this sort of injury|

 |Less Serious Leg Injuries||This refers to soft tissue damage, a brake or a fracture to the leg, which has caused a lot of discomfort and pain.||Up to £11,110|

 |Moderate Leg Injury||Such injuries to the leg result in movement being restricted and disability.
 The level of an award within the bracket will be influenced by the extent of treatment undertaken; impact on employment; the presence or risk of degenerative changes and/or future surgery.
 The individual may have a life-long prognosis.||£26,050 to £36,790|

 |Leg Injury (Amputation of both legs)||This refers to an amputation of one or both legs.
 Where the amputation occurs, i.e. whether it is below or above the knee, is also considered when determining the payout amount.||£225,960 to £264,650|